alfiankan/teleterm/README.md

 ![Delete Button](docs/teleterm-deletebutton.png)

-then updated button will appeared.
+then updated buttons will appear.

 ## Uploading File
-To upload file simply send document on telegram:
+To upload a file just send the document on telegram :

 ![Upload File](docs/teleterm-upload.png)

-By default will upload on cwd path if you not add target path on file mention.
+By default it will upload in cwd path if you don't add target path on file mention.

 output replied by telegram bot :

 ![Upload Success](docs/teleterm-upload-success.png)

 ## Download file
-To donwload file simply send message using following format:
+To download the file simply send a message using the following format :
 ```bash
 /getfile <filepath>
 ```

-Filepath is filepath on where teleterm running on
+Filepath is the filepath where teleterm runs

 for example :
 ```bash